seveibar/text-pastry/README.md

 KNOWN BUGS
 ==========
 * After a custom range operation, all the multiple selection carets are lost.
+* Hitting undo results in each number being deleted rather than the entire operation
 * Needs a spec file?